 “I don’t want to lay any of my cards on the table right now.
 Admitting that the art gallery’s surveillance tapes are gone strengthens my feeling that they don’t know who they beat up and raped.
 If I felt otherwise, we’d have to consider the Witness Protection Program for Millie Grainger.
 That’s something I’d like to avoid.”

-“Pietrina, how did they detect that Millie was using a secret camera?”
+“Pietrina, how did they detect Millie using a secret camera?”

-“Most bug detection systems today flash an infra-red light in the direction of the camera and detect the glint of the lens.
+“Most bug detection systems today flash an infrared light in the camera's direction and detect the lens's glint.
 Even a nano-camera has a tiny lens.
 In the Angel’s stolen surveillance tapes, you can see them setting up this system and pointing at Millie.”

 “D'Marcus, what 'bout this Angel woman?
 Y'all think we oughta mount a full-on FBI effort to bring her in?”
 Agent Elisha Simmons said.

-“For now, we’re going to leave the Angel problem to the Chicago Police.
-I must admit, I have a somewhat begrudging admiration for this Angel girl.
+“For now, we will leave the Angel problem to the Chicago Police.
+I must admit to a somewhat begrudging admiration for this Angel girl.
 You know, the enemy of my enemy is my friend, that sort of thing.
 Commander DiMarco, what’s the Chicago Police’s take on her?”

 “Well, a good portion of the rank and file see her as a hero, a friend to the police.
-Then again, there’s a contingent among us that thinks she’s a lawless vigilante that needs to be jailed.
+Then again, a contingent among us thinks she’s a lawless vigilante.
 She saved my life, so I guess I’m pro-Angel.
-My hope is that we can eventually offer a deal in exchange for her help.
+I hope we can eventually offer a deal in exchange for her help.
 First, we must find out who she is.
-Officer Merrick and Elisha have canvassed over half of the self-defense schools in Chicago.
-Maybe they’ll get lucky and find who trained the Angel.

 “Elisha,” Agent Mason said, “you and Mac Merrick find this girl.
 Tell her we’d like to make a deal if you locate her.”